 - Decide what action they will take to progress.

 - Pitch an early advancement in the program as a bonus.

-Working with businesses in your industry may seem counterintuitive.
-However, so long as you don’t compete with each other, a partner can refer you to new customers, help you save money with joint marketing efforts and share valuable data that improves your advertising ROI.
+Working with businesses in your industry may seem counter-intuitive.
+However, so long as you don’t compete with each other, a partner can refer you to new customers, help you save money with joint business marketing efforts and share valuable data that improves your advertising ROI.

 Just like any other form of marketing, it’s important to consider your audience demographics and behaviours before investing in advertising, and also with billboards, the location plays a key role.

 Survey Your Customers

 Great business marketing starts with knowing your market.
 This is how you create a perfect fit between consumers’ needs and wants and your product.
 Even better, in 2017, there are plenty of ways to survey folks for free, like Google Forms and SurveyMonkey.